 The Corporation receives significant support from certain governmental entities.
 The primary source of funding is through grant awards funded by the New York State Office of the Attorney General, which has been administered by Local Initiatives Support Corporation (LISC) and Enterprise Community Partners Inc. (Enterprise).
-Funding from LISC comprised 66% and 95% of revenue for the years ended December 31, 2019 and 2018, respectively.
-Funding from Enterprise comprised 24% of revenue for the year ended December 31, 2019.
+Funding from LISC comprised 31% and 66% of revenue for the years ended December 31, 2020 and 2019, respectively.
+Funding from Enterprise comprised 46% and 24% of revenue for the years ended December 31, 2020 and December 31, 2019, respectively.